SEBASTIANSTENZEL/SEBASTIANSTENZEL.github.io/index.md

 ## About Project

 My project is called "Raspberry Assistant".
 It consists of 4 Raspberry Pi 4B, so actually it is a multifunctional server.
 There are 5 functions until now (NAS, Streaming Media, Web server, Smart Home and Cluster).
 In the following text I will introduce them in detail.
+Other models of Raspberry Pi have the same principles, but need to pay attention to differences of hardware, such as interface.

 ## What is Raspberry Pi ?